 - near warm-water discharge zones

-- close to shallow flats when the water temperature is comfortable
+- close to shallow flats when temperatures are comfortable

-- around edges of vegetation or subtle contour changes
+- around subtle contour changes and vegetation edges

-Fish frequently move in schools, and those schools can shift quickly.
-A sonar unit or fish finder is extremely helpful because it can reveal bait clouds, suspended fish, and changes in depth that are not obvious from the surface.
-If you see baitfish clustered tightly, it is often worth making repeated casts through the area rather than moving too quickly.
+These fish frequently move in schools, and those schools can shift quickly.
+A sonar unit or fish finder is extremely helpful because it can reveal bait clouds, suspended fish, and depth changes that are not obvious from the surface.
+If you see baitfish packed tightly together, it is often worth making repeated casts through the area rather than leaving too quickly.

 Gear for Freshwater Redfish Fishing Braunig Lake

-The tackle for freshwater redfish fishing Braunig Lake does not need to be overly complicated, but it should be durable.
-Red drum are powerful fish with broad shoulders, and even average-sized fish can apply steady pressure.
-Light bass tackle may work in a pinch, but medium gear is usually a better choice.
+The tackle for freshwater redfish fishing Braunig Lake does not need to be complicated, but it should be durable.
+Red drum are powerful fish with broad shoulders, and even average-sized fish can apply steady, determined pressure.
+Light bass tackle may work in a pinch, but medium gear is usually the smarter choice.

 A strong setup typically includes: